- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 In some jurisdictions, electronic monitoring is being used as a treatment tool.
 Other areas are using it simply to deal with overcrowding issues and the need to get people out of prison or jail.
 So, it varies from area to area and jurisdiction to jurisdiction.

 When it comes to juveniles, judges typically do not want to keep them in custody, so electronic monitoring is mostly an alternative to incarceration.
-Most states, in fact, have laws that say that youth offenders have to be in the least restrictive custody level allowable for whatever they are charged with.
+Most states have laws that say that youth offenders have to be in the least restrictive custody level allowable for whatever they are charged with.
 This is where electronic monitoring sometimes provides just the needed middle ground.

-As a whole, we need to use lifetime electronic monitoring at the state level to divert folks who do not need to be in jail, and use it at the back end for things like compassionate release of elderly offenders who can very easily be monitored at home for a period of time.
+As a whole, we need to use lifetime electronic monitoring at the state level to divert folks who do not need to be in jail and use it at the back end for things like the compassionate release of elderly offenders who can very easily be monitored at home for a while.

 Rationale for Lifetime Electronic Monitoring